-House Democrats introduce stopgap spending bill nine days before government shutdown deadline
+House, Senate on collision course over government funding as shutdown looms in nine days

 Congress in recent years has frequently failed to pass the 12 annual must-pass spending bills to fund government agencies on time, and has had to resort to short-term spending bills.
 There have also been a number of government shutdowns, with a lengthy one running from December 2018 until January 2019.

-Although a large portion of the federal budget -- including programs like Medicare and Social Security -- runs on autopilot, funding for government agencies including the Pentagon and Department of Health and Human Services must be renewed annually by Congress.
+Although a large portion of the federal budget -- including programs like Medicare and Social Security -- runs on autopilot, funding for multiple government agencies and programs must be renewed annually by Congress.